PreMiD/Presences/CONTRIBUTING.md

 - You are not allowed to change the creator of the presence.
 This is only applicable if you are allowed to re-write it.
 - Make sure the modifications are useful.
 These may include fixes (code and typos),  additions (descriptions and tags), etc...
 Do not change images if they are not outdated and have a decent resolution.
 - Confirm that your changes work before publishing.
 Do not create pull requests without knowing the outcome of your changes.
-- Do not re-brand/overwrite a presence completely unless instructed by a `Presence Verifier` or staff member.
+- Do not re-brand/overwrite a presence completely unless permitted by a `Presence Verifier` or staff member.

 # Verification
 > When you make pull requests about adding or modifying existing presences, you must include a screenshot.
 However, modifications to a presence's metadata/tsconfig do not require a screenshot. *Your screenshot must be uploaded directly to github with the pull request, do not use third-party image sharing websites.*